 Being terminated from your job is already a devastating experience.
 When you have to face the prospect of financial difficulties until you can secure new employment, it can place a great deal of anxiety and stress on your shoulders.
 However, when you’ve been terminated from your job for an unlawful or an unethical reason, such as due to discrimination or retaliation by your employer, losing your job can leave you feeling angry and helpless.
 Fortunately, you may have legal rights and options to pursue compensation or relief from being wrongfully terminated from your job.
-An experienced Paterson wrongful termination lawyer can fight on your behalf to hold your employer responsible for firing you for illegal reasons.
+Our experienced New Jersey wrongful termination lawyers can fight on your behalf to hold your employer responsible for firing you for illegal reasons.

 At Camili & Capo, PA dedicated and battle-tested attorneys Krenar Camili and Joseph Capo fight to help clients who have been unlawfully terminated from their jobs secure compensation for the financial losses they’ve suffered due to being fired from work, along with potentially other equitable relief such as reinstatement with back pay, benefits, and seniority.
 If your employer is trying to avoid liability after wrongfully terminating you from your position, you can trust that Krenar Camili, Esq. and Joseph Capo, Esq. will work tirelessly to secure full relief on your behalf.
 We aren’t afraid to pursue your claims in court or at trial when that represents the best option for securing the results you want and deserve.

 If you believe you may have been unlawfully fired or pushed out of your job, you deserve to seek compensation and justice for the violation of your rights.
 Contact Camili & Capo, PA for a free initial case review to talk with a knowledgeable employment law attorney to learn more about your rights and options for obtaining relief from your wrongful termination.